 In Texas, the following persons are authorized to conduct marriage ceremonies:

 A person who is an officer of a religious organization and who is authorized by the organization to conduct a marriage ceremony, or

-A justice of the supreme court, judge of the court of criminal appeals, justice of the courts of appeals, judge of the district, county, and probate courts, judge of the county courts at law, judge of the courts of domestic relations, judge of the juvenile courts, retired justice or judge of those courts, justice of the peace, retired justice of the peace, or judge or magistrate of a federal court of this state.
+- A justice of the supreme court, judge of the court of criminal appeals, justice of the courts of appeals, judge of the district, county, and probate courts, judge of the county courts at law, judge of the courts of domestic relations, judge of the juvenile courts, retired justice or judge of those courts, justice of the peace, retired justice of the peace, judge of a municipal court, retired judge of a municipal court, or judge or magistrate of a federal court of this state, or retired judge or magistrate of a federal court of this state.

 A person meeting the above requirements does not need to apply for permission to marry couples and does not need to register with the County Clerk.

 Judges Who Perform Marriage Ceremonies in Travis County

 The bride and groom must bring the following to the Travis County Clerk’s Airport Boulevard location (not the Travis County Courthouse):

 Proof of identity and age using documents approved by state law.
 These may include an official copy of the applicant’s birth certificate, a driver’s license or state-issued identification card, or an approved document issued by Texas or another state, the United States, or a foreign government (i.e., passport, visa, military identification, etc.).
 For more proof of identity and age options, please call our office at (512) 854-9188.

 The Social Security Number of each applicant (if the applicant has one).
 Applicants do not need to show a Social Security Card.